mattisabrat/ProcessedPiCam/README.md

 # ProcessedPiRecorder
-A multiprocessed class of picamera for simplified deployment of high framerate computer vision on raspberry pi.
+A multiprocessed wrapper of PiCamera for simplified deployment of high framerate computer vision on raspberry pi.

 ## Installation